 Much of my time is spent talking to freelancers and agencies to identify their challenges and pain points.
 Keeping a steady flow of the right kind of leads is often at the top of that list.
-Blogs have become a popular way to generate traffic that at least in theory will convert into leads.
+Agency blogs have become a popular way to generate traffic that at least in theory will convert into leads.
 Problem is, most of them suck.

 This is the first post in a 3 part series.

 - Agencies that do blog get more and better leads.

 - With blogging, you can laser target your best buyers and influence their buying decisions.

 - Blogging has many benefits beyond lead-generation and may help with employer branding, help position your firm and communicate your identity and culture.